emwta/pxt-iBit/README.md

 ### iBit Pins Used

-The following micro:bit pins are used for analog and digital sensors, motor driving, servo:
+The following micro:bit pins are used for analog and digital sensors, motor driver, servo:

 * ``P0`` -- Analog Input 0
 * ``P1`` -- Analog Input 1